MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Plugins.md

             start ContosoPackageProject.csproj

-3. Delete Plugin1 and create new class file for the plugin
+4. Rename the Plugin1 class file for the plugin

 	- Right click on **Plugin1.cs** and select **Rename**.